 - max_iterations

-Maximum iterations for optimization algorithm.
+Maximum iterations for the coordinate descent algorithm.
 Increase if convergence warnings occur.

 - tolerance